- W0CFI: 448.675 -5MHz offset 100Hz tone. Wide area coverage on Squaw Mountain.

 - K0PRA Elizabeth DMR: 447.300 -5MHz offset.
 Time slot 1 linked to BM 310759.
 Time slot 2 linked to BM 310844.

 - N0KEG VHF MMDVM: 147.315 +600KHz offset.
-Pi-Star based MMDVM repeater running dual mode DSTAR and DMR.
-Default link is DCS376-D. DMR mode has no default links as DSTAR mode is primary.
+Pi-Star based MMDVM repeater running dual mode DStar and Fusion.
+Default link is to Colorado Mega YSF and DCS376-A for DStar.

 Please see the dashboard links below for more information on these digital machines.